Perplexity Connector-Powered Market Intelligence Brief Factory

 Suggested Workflow

-Use Perplexity as the research and synthesis front-end, then push approved outputs to connected systems for execution.
+Use Perplexity as the research and connected-context layer, then move approved outputs into the workspace that owns decisions and execution.

-- Publish two variants: a full analyst brief and a one-page executive summary.
+5. Publish two variants from the approved draft: a full analyst brief and a one-page executive summary.

-This keeps research, reporting, and execution in one loop.
+This keeps research, reporting, and execution in one loop without pretending that the research assistant is also the approval system.

 Implementation Blueprint

-Define a reusable brief schema and automation policy:
+Define a reusable brief schema and operating policy:

 {